MikeMNelhams/Recommender-System-for-User-User-Ratings/README.md

 # Recommender-System-for-User-User-Ratings

-To use the code, change the globals listed under 'MAIN'.
+# To use the code, change the globals listed under 'MAIN' in 'recommender.py'.

 # ~~ Globals ~~
 gammaG = 2     | The normalizing factor used in the sigmoid normalizing function